 For more information on the USCOE permitting process and project specific requirements, please click here

 The California Water boards require a 401 water quality certification on any project affecting Waters of the State (WoS).
 This program regulates discharges of fill and dredged material under Clean Water Act Section 401 and also the Porter-Cologne Water Quality Control Act.

 This program protects all waters in its regulatory scope, but has special responsibility for wetlands, riparian areas, and headwaters.
 Because these waterbodies have high resource value, they are vulnerable to filling, and are not systematically protected by other programs.
 Furthermore, the program involves protection of special-status species and the regulation of hydromodification impacts.
 The Program encourages basin-level analysis and protection, because some functions of wetlands, riparian areas, and headwater streams – including pollutant removal, flood water retention, and habitat connectivity – are expressed at the basin or landscape level.

 Most projects are regulated by the Regional Water Quality Control Boards (Regional Boards).
-The State Water Resources Control Board (State Water Board) directly regulates multi-regional projects and supports and coordinates the Program statewide.
+The State Water Resources Control Board (State Water Board) regulates multi-regional projects and supports and coordinates the Program statewide.

 For more information about the 401 water quality certification and wetlands program, please click here.